Subscription Modal Banner

 how to withdraw Pag-IBIG contribution - sample Pag-IBIG feedback message

-Pag-IBIG will provide the amount, date, check number, and issuing bank via SMS, email or call.
-Make sure to bring your valid IDs when collecting your Pag-IBIG membership maturity claim.
+Pag-IBIG will provide the amount, date, check number, and issuing bank via SMS, email, or call.
+Bring your valid IDs when collecting your Pag-IBIG membership maturity claim.

 Here are a few things to remember if you want your provident benefit claims to be processed without delays:

 1. Submit photos and documents that are acceptable to Pag-IBIG.
-For example, your selfie should show the same ID you’re going to submit for verification.
-Failure to comply with the requirements will just cause delays because you need to repeat the step.
+For example, your selfie should show the same ID you will submit for verification.
+Failure to comply with the requirements will cause delays because you must repeat the step.

 2. Check Pag-IBIG’s social media pages before heading to a branch near you.
 Pag-IBIG regularly releases advisories on available services at specific branches.
 You can also call their hotline at (02) 8724 4244 for further inquiries.

 3. Make sure your contact details are correct and updated.
 If you provided your email address, regularly check for email updates from Pag-IBIG.
-Make sure that your mobile number is also correct and updated when filling out the form.
+Ensure your mobile number is also correct and updated when completing the form.

 4. Read all eligibility requirements for your provident benefit claims.
 If you’re not sure whether your loans have been fully paid or if you already qualify for the claim, inquire and check first before starting with the application process.